De-Identification, Anonymization, Redaction Toolkit Services

 This section clarifies the basic service definitions specified in the IG and provides the context in which they need to be used.

-For example, Patient John Doe may be called as Patient_12345, which is produced by using some kind of mapping key or algorithm and is always linked back to John Doe.
+For example, Patient John Doe may be referred to as Patient_12345, which is produced by using a mapping key or algorithm, such as a hashing algorithm and is always linked back to John Doe.

 Under the HIPAA privacy rule in 45 CFR §164.514(a), de-identified information is, “Health information that does not identify an individual and with respect to which there is no reasonable basis to believe that the information can be used to identify an individual.”

 Alternately, de-identification is the process of removing or transforming identifiers so that an individual cannot be readily identified, with a very low risk of re-identification.
-Note that there are de-identification use cases that may require re-identification with re-identification performed in controlled circumstances; re-identification is not part of this IG.
+Note that there are de-identification use cases outside the scope of this IG that may require re-identification with re-identification performed in controlled circumstances; re-identification is not part of this IG.

-For example, patient John Doe’s data will not have any patient identifier or name.
+For example, patient John Doe’s data will not include any patient identifier or name.

 • Names